 We got our hands dirty with Santos and three other Dominicans which local-NGO IDDI hired from the El Javillar neighbourhood.
 One of IDDI’s projects is transforming dirt floors in low-income communities every week.
 Even if they don’t have volunteers this project goes on.
 The organization gives materials and a wage to a few local workers in order to make sure a family can get a concrete floor to walk on.

-I was nervous that I would only get in the way but our facilitator Felix assured me that Fathom volunteers actually help rather than hinder the effort.
-Volunteers work alongside locals (not for them) and if you think about it, this is a great way to offer interaction and cultural exchange which they wouldn’t normally get in a small village.
+I was nervous that I would only get in the way but our facilitator Felix assured me that volunteers actually help rather than hinder the effort.
+They work alongside locals (not for them) and if you think about it, this is a great way to offer interaction and cultural exchange which they wouldn’t normally get in a small village.

 More hands also means the job can get done sooner especially in hot tropical heat.